jocasolo/water2d-libgdx/README.md

 - Interaction with others dynamic Box2D bodies
 - Debug rendering

-## Actual problems
-- Doesn't support bodies with a small area.
-So, the sides of your dynamic bodies must be at least 0.3f height and 0.3f width.
-- Bodies tend to move slowly horizontally instead of remaining static.

 ## Configuration
 > It will be assumed that you already have a **Box2D world** and you just want to add a body that acts like water.
 If not, I recommend to you follow this tutorial: [Box2D](https://github.com/libgdx/libgdx/wiki/Box2d).
 1. Add the following classes and assets to your project: